Villavu/Simba/Doc/sphinx/scriptref/color.rst

     function FindColors(var pts: TPointArray; col, x1, y1, x2, y2): Boolean;

-FindColors returns a list of all points that match the colour *col* in an area defined by *x1*, *y1*, *x2*, *y2*.
+FindColors returns a list of all points that match the color *col* in an area defined by *x1*, *y1*, *x2*, *y2*.
 It returns true if one or more points have been found.